vikasxpandey/expense_manager/README.md

 # Expense Manager
-Expense Manager for managing and keeping a record of travelling and other expenses. <br>
+Expense Manager for managing and keeping a record of marketing and other expenses for events. <br>
 (_Developed for college project_)